open/close all folders

 - The extremely simplistic and cartoonish character designs from the CGI movie Killer Bean Forever would make any viewer think that is some kind of silly comedy for kids, but is actually a serious action film with almost no comedy (except for a couple of Black Comedy moments) and lots of killings, as the title suggest.

 - Harvest Moon: A Wonderful Life.
 It's probably the darkest game in the entire series, dealing with some fairly deep thematic stuff (like aging, losing one's friends, cheating, etcetra).
-But it still has the same cuddly, puni plush aesthetic as the other games.
+But it still has the same cuddly, puni plush aesthetic as the other games (albeit with more muted colors than other games).

 - Harvest Moon 64 qualifies.
 It has simplistic, childish character models and cutesy anime character portraits.
 But the game deals with alcoholism, implied abuse, stagnating marriages, Parental Abandonment, and death among other things.

 - Tales of Symphonia.
 The cute-looking visuals contrast the genocide, fantastic racism, black and grey morality, and a Woobie destroyer of worlds.

 - Just about all the above also apply to Valkyria Chronicles, on top of it being a fairly dark War Is Hell story where Anyone Can Die. (yes, even your squad members)